qemu/qemu/docs/devel/qapi-code-gen.rst

 Pragma 'command-returns-exceptions' takes a list of commands that may violate the rules on permitted return types.
 Default is none.

+Pragma 'documentation-exceptions' takes a list of types, commands, and events whose members / arguments need not be documented.
+Default is none.

 Pragma 'member-name-exceptions' takes a list of types whose member names may contain uppercase letters, and ``"_"`` instead of ``"-"``.